6 June 2025

-Crude oil prices fell on Thursday, as investors weighed geopolitical developments.
-WTI crude for June delivery settled 2.4% lower at USD61.6 a barrel.
+Crude oil prices rose on Thursday, as investor optimism over US-China trade talks outweighed concerns about increased OPEC+ output.
+WTI crude for July delivery settled 0.8% higher at USD63.4 a barrel.

-In the US, the University of Michigan Sentiment Index is expected to edge up to 53.5 in May, from 52.2 in April.
+In the US, the change in non-farm payrolls should moderate to 130k in May, from 177k in April.

 We’re not trying to sell you any products or services, we’re just sharing information.
 This information isn’t tailored for you.
 It’s important you consider a range of factors when making investment decisions, and if you need help, speak to a financial adviser.